oyebolakolapo/LHL_Project_One_Kolapo/starting_with_questions.md

 ORDER BY v2productcategory

 Answer:
-Six visitors with product category "not set" were from the US and Canada with two of them also not indicating their city(ies). v2productcategory	fullvisitorid	city	country
+v2productcategory	fullvisitorid	city	country
 (not set)	8.99E+17	not available in demo dataset	Canada (not set)	1.25E+18	Columbus	United States